NardoXD/podcasts-api/README.md

 - Add a new header called 'x-access-token' with the token value.
 ![use_token](images_documentation/use_token.png)

+IMPORTANT: The token has is valid for 30 minutes.

 ## Database and Schema creation
 ### Schema
 ![database_schema](images_documentation/database_schema.png)